 Tickets, tickets: where and how to get them

-You can also “rush” films – festival lingo which means lining up at the venue until all ticket-holders are inside and empty seats are counted.
-Typically (although not always), the first dozen or so in the rush line get ushered in just before the screening starts.
+Given TIFF’s popularity, the film you want to see may be “off-sale” (especially high-profile screenings).
+Don’t fret, not all is lost.
+They release extra tickets throughout the festival so check their website daily at 7 am and you may just snag a ticket.
+You can also “rush” films – festival lingo which essentially means lining up at the venue until all ticketholders are inside and empty seats are counted.
+Typically (although not always), the first dozen-or-so in the rush line get ushered in just before the screening starts.
 I’ve rushed many films throughout the years and have gotten into all of them.
-The earlier you arrive, the greater the chances, but it is a gamble!
-Note that the rush line is cash-only; you can only purchase one ticket and you can only hold space for one other person in line.
+The earlier you arrive, the greater the chances!
+Note: the rush line is cash-only, you can only purchase one ticket and you can only hold space for one other person in line.

 Book A Room Where The Celebs Stay

 If you want to be in the heart of all the action, The Ritz-Carlton and Shangri-La Toronto and The St. Regis Toronto are great options for a glamorous stay.
 They’re all minutes away from festival venues and host numerous TIFF events so they’ll be filled with buzz.
 But if you’re like me and need to recharge after your film marathon, I recommend heading north of the festival hub to Yorkville for a relaxing stay at the Four Seasons Hotel Toronto.